-Chili Mac has been a part of my life as long as I can remember.
+Chili-Mac has been a part of my life as long as I can remember.
 Growing up, Wally’s Drive-In was the best place in the world for a hamburger, onion rings, or a chili-mac.
 I suppose they had other things on the menu, but I wouldn’t know.
-I never wanted or ordered anything besides those 3 items.
+I never ordered anything besides those 3 items.

 Wally’s had been a staple in my hometown and it was a sad day when the last carhop delivery was made and the doors were locked permanently.